JohnFerrancol/library/README.md

 ## Learning Points

-- Understood how to format Javascrip code using objects and object constructors
+- Understood how to format Javascript code using objects and object constructors
 - Understood more Javascript object concepts (Prototypal inheritance)
+- Understood how to use HTML modals and dialogs and manipulate them with Javascript
+- Understood the event.preventDefault() method as well as the data-attribute to manipulate DOM elements

 ## Tech Stack